MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

 \subsection{ISTS Encoding}

-While MLLMs excel at high-level contextual reasoning, they may not capture fine-grained numerical patterns as accurately as dedicated time series models.
+While MLLMs provide high-level visual and textual representations, they may not capture fine-grained numerical patterns as accurately as dedicated time series models.
 Our ISTS encoder addresses this limitation by operating on carefully designed embeddings followed by a Transformer encoder that models temporal dynamics within each variable and correlations across variables.